radrich/richarmstrong.net/pages/exquisite-corpse.md

 ## {{ page.subtitle }}
 {% include img.html img="img/exquisite-corpse.jpg" %}

-Are you keen to to collaborate on something fun?
-You’ve heard of Exquisite Corpse right?
+**You want to collaborate on something fun?** You’ve heard of Exquisite Corpse right?
 It’s where a few people contribute toward a ‘body’.
 Typically someone draws the head, someone else the body, and someone else the legs.

-But with this project **there’s going to be more than 3 of us.** We’re going to be create the longest Corpse possible.
-And it’s going to be super duper exquisite!
+But with this project **there’s going to be more than 3 of us.** We’re going to be create a super duper long Exquisite Corpse!

 ## Why this project?
 Because we’ve been in some form of COVID lockdown for over a year!